Public health stakeholder registration

 - Statutory organisations such as the Care Quality Commission, Ofsted, Public Health England, the National Screening Committee, or the Joint Committee on Vaccination and Immunisation

-- Government or national statutory organisations in Wales, Northern Ireland and Scotland, including NHS Health Scotland, and the Welsh Assembly Government.
+- Government or national statutory organisations in England, Wales, Northern Ireland and Scotland, including NHS Health Scotland, and the Welsh Assembly Government.

 - Research organisations and academic institutions throughout the UK